Golders Green: Appearances in popular culture

+In chapter three of the 1932 book “Brave New World,” Aldous Huxley wrote, “Eight hundred Simple Lifers were mowed down by machine guns at Golders Green.”

 In his 1946 book "The Great Divorce," C.S.
 Lewis has a character from Golders Green.
 Sarah Smith and her husband are the last characters to enter the novel.
 She appears with great pomp and circumstance, arrayed in splendor and arriving behind a procession complete with music.
 She is beautiful and one of the "great ones" in heaven, but on earth had led an anonymous life in Golders Green.

-In his travelogue parody "Balham, Gateway to the South", recorded on The Best of Sellers (1958), Peter Sellers parodies John William Burgon's well known description of Petra – "A rose-red city half as old as time" – as "A rose-red city half as gold as green [Golders Green]".
+Golders Green was alluded to in the phrase "half as gold as green" in the 1948 BBC radio sketch "Balham: Gateway to the South", written by Frank Muir and Denis Norden.
+It was also an allusion to John Burgon's 1845 poem "Petra", in which Petra is called "a rose-red city, half as old as time".
+"Half as old as time" was itself a quotation from Samuel Rogers' Italy (1822–28).
+The sketch was popularised through a 1958 recording by Peter Sellers.

-George Harrison recorded an unreleased track called "Going Down to Golders Green".
-This came about because he would visit members of the pop group Badfinger, who lived at 7 Park Avenue, off North End Road, situated on the borders of Golders Hill Park.
+George Harrison recorded an unreleased track titled "Going Down to Golders Green" during the sessions for his acclaimed triple album All Things Must Pass.
+The song was inspired by his visits to members of the pop group Badfinger, who lived at 7 Park Avenue, off North End Road, near the borders of Golders Hill Park.

 The first posthumous (1997) album release of the music of Pete Ham of the pop group Badfinger was titled 7 Park Avenue, named after the address of Badfinger's band residence in Golders Green.
 A second posthumous (1999) album release was titled Golders Green.